tytydraco/yessleep/out/The_Deerman_.md

 "Really?
 Why's that?"
 He glanced at her briefly, then took a sip of coffee; steam rose, mingling with his breath.

 "It's nothing major, really."
-She shrugged, then took a swig from her own cup; three-quarters of the way done, she could feel the effects of the caffeine already kicking in and was glad for it.
+She shrugged, then took a swig from her own cup; three-quarters of the way done, she could feel the effects of the caffeine already kicking in, giving her a slight energy boost..

 "Come on, just lay it out."
 He nudged her encouragingly.